Insights

-Data could be locked within BSS, OSS, marketing, customer support, or network analytics, preventing data analysts from getting a full picture of the telco’s situation.
-These data silos result in slow decision-making, poor customer visibility, limited scalability, and AI and machine learning models that can’t deliver good returns on investment.
+Data could be locked within BSS, OSS, customer support, or other areas, preventing data analysts and AI agents from getting a full picture of the telco’s situation.
+This can result in inefficiencies that translate into slower product launches, higher churn, and missed cross-sell opportunities.

 This brief report will cover the costs that data silos have on businesses and telcos before discussing how unified data layers can help to break these silos down.

-When data is in silos, it is hard to know if all the relevant information has been included, which leads to untrustworthy data.
-There could be reporting inaccuracies, and telcos could be making decisions based on incomplete data.1
+Another issue stems from untrustworthy data.
+When telco data is lost in silos, it is hard to know if all the relevant or even accurate information for a decision has been included, which leads to untrustworthy reports.

-If the data is hard to use by human data analysts and existing machine learning models, this data won’t be useful to AI models either.
+If data is difficult for human analysts and existing machine learning models to use, it won't be useful to AI models either.
 This results in the infamous ‘garbage in, garbage out’ problem, where models that are trained on incomplete or inconsistent data deliver useless predictions and hallucinations, eliminating any return on AI investment.
+Poor quality AI output also hampers staff trust in the telco’s AI initiatives.6

-Legacy telcos prioritized service uptime over data management, relying on stable monolithic structures that were less prone to failure.
-As long as the software worked, they would keep it or ‘if it isn’t broken, don’t fix it.’
+Legacy telcos previously prioritized service uptime over data management, relying on stable monolithic structures that were less prone to failure.
+As long as the software worked, they would keep it, or ‘if it isn’t broken, don’t fix it.’

 This mindset led to decades of patchwork updates with vendor-specific software and custom integrations and interfaces to add new functionality to the existing system.
 Every new custom pipeline would slow down the data flow, and the semantics, or ‘language,’ of the data meant that it would need to be cleaned up or reformatted to be usable by other business units.

-In the older days, it was sufficient for different departments to gather and use data that only their function would need without worrying about how other teams might want to use it.
+Before the time of big data, it was sufficient for different departments to gather and use data that only their function would need without worrying about how other teams might want to use it.
+As a result, many organizations report that some of their divisions still operate in silos, each with their own data management requirements, practices, source systems, and consumption behaviors.8

-On top of that, an ad hoc approach to building data pipelines between departments makes data transfers slow and fragile.
+In some legacy telcos, data is isolated by function and the different architectures they used, requiring custom pipelines to make it usable for other functions.
+If the telco’s departments had been using an ad hoc approach to building data pipelines between departments, data transfers would be slow and fragile.
 These tactical patches would accumulate and eventually add to the ‘spaghetti’ of technical debt.

 Each new pipeline is a separate process to extract, transform, and load (ETL) data, so new pipelines would slow the system down further, creating massive technical debt that would be difficult to unravel short of changing the software completely.